“When I think back on that it’s always with a sense of having lost something fragile and fleeting, something I can’t quite name.”

 I loved every single page of The Great Godden.
 This is one of those rare novels that is simultaneously simple and mesmerising: an unmanned narrator recounts the summer in which they fell in love.

-Within this slim volume Meg Rosoff conjures up the feelings of summer, with mornings of idleness giving way to nights charged with possibilities.
+Within this slim volume, Meg Rosoff conjures up that holiday feeling, with mornings of idleness giving way to nights charged with possibilities.

 As the young couple’s wedding approaches, allegiances shift, and more than one person will be left heartbroken.

-Although at its core this is a love story, one should not approach this novel expecting a romance.
+Although this does include a love story, one should not approach this novel expecting a romance.
+If anything, this is an anti-romance, showing us how devastating, all-consuming, and deceptive love can be.
 The love Rosoff depicts is deeply ambivalent.
 The narrator, alongside others, is blinded by their feelings.
+Kit, the seemingly golden boy, is no angel, and yet, like the narrator, we wind up falling for his act.